papandreou/trackingdog/README.md

 - Recursively attempt to load the source file and see if it also has a source map reference (in case someone used a "dist" file in a bundle without using source-map-loader or equivalent)
-- View a snippet of the source file, highlighting the found location
 - Support a local "workspace" directory à la Chrome Dev Tools